scious/documentation/docs/scious-search/latest.md

 ## Keep your search index synchronized

-Once both your search index and data type of interest are synchronized, the best way to _keep_ them synchronized is to add, update or delete individual search records as the records for that data type are added, updated or deleted.
+Once both your search index and data type of interest are synchronized, the best way to _keep_ them synchronized is to create, update or delete individual search records as the records for that data type are created, updated or deleted.

-???
-Clean up the following tip for auto adding records... recommend this as a convenient catch all, especially for apps that may create new records in a variety of ways, or for those who's admin's frequenly add data to their database using the bulk data uploader.

-For reference, the following has been shown to work even when adding hundreds of new records on the Professional plan:
+Since we're getting started, an easy way to do this is to:

-- Create a trigger (of whichever data type(s) you often upload) who's condition is to run when thing before unique_id is empty and thing now unique_id is not empty.
+- Create a backend trigger (of whichever data type(s) you often upload) who's condition is to run when thing before `unique_id` is empty and thing now `unique_id` is not empty.
 This will have the effect of triggering whenever a new record of that thing is created in your bubble app.
 - As an action in the above trigger, now create a search search record.

 That's it.
 Now, every time you create a record, this workflow will trigger and create a new search record.
-It will also work across every development environment you have.

-Now that we've synced search records into Algolia
+You can setup similar triggers to update a search record.
+We've seen this approach work well in production.
+That said, since this approach relies on a backend trigger, which naturally adds a small delay to running that set of actions, you may instead want to create / update your search records as you create / update data types client side.
+To do this, you'll simply follow-up any create / modify data type action in your regular workflows with either of our Create / Update Search record actions.
+This ensures that your search indices are up to date within, on average, 3 seconds.

 ## When to resync search indices

 - **After upgrading plugin versions**.
-This ensures your search index and plugin are always configured correctly since, from time to time, we make changes to the way indices are built and interacted with.
+This ensures your search index and plugin are always configured correctly since, from time to time, we change the way indices are built and referenced.
 - **After editing any name of any field relevant to a search.** A field is relevant if it is used to filter, search or sort records.
 Specifically, this extends to:
   - **Data type name**
   - **Data type field**
   - **Option set name**
   - **Option name** but changing any of an option's other attributes does not require a resync.
 - **After changing your domain name**.
 You will also need to update your Scious Search API key, [see here ⤴ ](#get-scious-search-api-key).

-# Algolia

-dfdf

 ## Actions